symfony-doge/ministry-of-truth-cis/README.md

 # Ministry of Truth CIS

-Sanity index provider for vacancy aggregation engine [symfony-doge/veslo](https://github.com/symfony-doge/veslo).
+Sanity index provider for the vacancy aggregation engine [symfony-doge/veslo](https://github.com/symfony-doge/veslo).

 An extremely fast microservice that takes a text and returns sanity index (SI) for it w/ search tags.
 Name is a humorous reference to George Orwell's [1984](https://en.wikipedia.org/wiki/Nineteen_Eighty-Four).